scylladb/scylla-operator/README.md

 ![](logo.png)

 ## Deploying the Operator
+The current version of scylla-operator requires Kubernetes >= 1.19.

 ### GitOps
 Kubernetes manifests are located in the `deploy/` folder.
 To deploy the operator manually using Kubernetes manifests or to integrate it into your GitOps flow please follow [these instructions](./deploy/README.md).